Pages

 [Tim, et al., at the border station is famous for his hospitality shown to bicyclists.
 He greeted us with ice cream and hot biscuits to supplement the multiple sodas we bought from the coveted Coke machine!]

-[An hour after arriving at the least-used border crossing in the U.S., we hopped a shuttle (one of the ~3 vehicles that crosses each day) that takes Mexicans over the border to see family in Phoenix, AZ, then rented a car to drive through the night in shifts to Sacramento, CA where my parents picked us up and escorted us to Davis, my motherland.]
+[An hour after arriving at the least-used border crossing in the U.S., we hopped a shuttle (one of the ~3 vehicles that crosses each day) that takes folks over the border to see family in Phoenix, AZ, then we will rent a car to drive through the night in shifts to Sacramento, CA where my parents picked us up and escorted us to Davis, my motherland.]

 [Glowing grins.]